-Goldendoodles do not have a reputation for aggression at all and typically get along very well with not only other dogs but all kinds of animals as well, including cats and the family guinea pig.
+Goldendoodles do not have a reputation for aggression at all (learn more here) and typically get along very well with not only other dogs but all kinds of animals as well, including cats and the family guinea pig.

 These loving, laid-back dogs are often described as being very tolerant and even-tempered.
 They will bear indignities, like being dressed up in silly outfits, much better than other breeds.

 If they are properly trained and socialized, they can adapt well to homes that often host large dinner parties and have frequent company.